 To help the Rohingya people, share now using the buttons below.

 Clashes between the government and rebel forces have forced hundreds of thousand of people to displace.
 The Chin, the Kachin, the Karen, the Mon, the Rohingya and the Shan are among the most persecuted minorities.

-Over 680,000 Rohingya have fled to neighboring Bangladesh since last August, bringing the total number of Rohingya in Bangladesh to more than 1 million.
+More than 700,000 Rohingya have fled to neighboring Bangladesh since last August, bringing the total number of Rohingya in Bangladesh to more than 1 million.
 Nearly 100,000 people are internally displaced in Kachin and Shan states.

 More than 128,000 Rohingya are still displaced in overcrowded and squalid camps in Central Rakhine, with next to no access to basic services.
 In Bangladesh, Rohingya refugees face serious protection risks during the rainy and monsoon seasons as makeshift shelters have been built on muddy and hilly ground.